Joe Remiro: Return and VVAW

 When Remiro returned from service, he joined Vietnam Veterans Against the War.
 He also joined the more radical organization Venceremos, which had many Chicano or Mexican-American members and was militating for civil rights for its people.

 He also became involved with the Black Cultural Association, a prisoner outreach and education program for inmates at the Vacaville psychiatric prison in California.
 Lastly, Remiro became involved at Peking House, a Maoist collective where he became best friends with Russ Little.
 Through these connections he also became friendly with Willie Wolfe and Angela Atwood.

 This small group became founding members of the Symbionese Liberation Army, along with Donald DeFreeze, Patricia Soltysik, Nancy Ling Perry, Thero Wheeler, Mary Alice Siem, Camilla Hall, and married couple Bill and Emily Harris.
-Most were white, many from middle-class or upper-middle-class backgrounds, and they had been radicalized at University of California, Berkeley, or by associates in northern California.
+All but DeFreeze, Wheeler, and Remiro were white, and many from middle-class or upper-middle-class backgrounds.
+They had been radicalized at University of California, Berkeley, or by associates in northern California.

 Symbionese Liberation Army

 In the spring of 1973 Donald DeFreeze escaped from Soledad Prison and made his way to Oakland.
 He sought shelter at Peking House with white contacts from the Black Cultural Association.
 Concerned about surveillance at their high-profile, Maoist radical commune, they moved DeFreeze to a less well-known house in Concord, which was rented by Nancy Ling Perry.
 Patricia Soltysik was also living there.
 DeFreeze, who may have been an informant setting up sting operations, offered guns, explosives, and related supplies for sale to radicals he came into contact with.

-Veteran Remiro used his knowledge of weaponry to train the affiliated radicals into an armed force.
-He trained other members in target practice, as well as the use, maintenance and dismantling of weaponry.
+Veteran Remiro used his knowledge of weaponry to train the small group of affiliated radicals into an armed force.
+He trained the other members in target practice, as well as the use, maintenance and dismantling of weaponry.

-During that transformation the group was joined by Thero Wheeler, a former Black Panther who knew DeFreeze from the BCA in Vacaville; he escaped from prison in August 1973.
-The group seemed increasingly committed to armed violence and preparing for action.
+During that period the group was joined by Thero Wheeler, a former Black Panther who knew DeFreeze from the BCA in Vacaville.
+He had escaped from prison in August 1973.
+The group seemed increasingly committed to armed violence and preparing for action, which Wheeler opposed.

 With the internal opposition cleared out of the way after Wheeler left, the SLA prepared for its first action, the assassination of Marcus Foster, Superintendent of Oakland Public Schools.
 Purportedly DeFreeze urged the action to gain attention and reduce competition in the city.
+(SLA members later testified that DeFreeze, Perry and Soltysik were responsible for the shooting of Foster and his deputy.)

 Remiro and Russell Little were arrested in January 1974 after an unrelated confrontation with police.
 They were convicted of charges of murder in the shootings: Foster was killed and his deputy wounded.